WHO says reports of suspected Ebola cases in Iraq are untrue

 LONDON No suspected cases of Ebola have been found in Iraq, despite reports to the contrary in Iraqi media in the past week, the World Health Organization (WHO) said on Tuesday.

-Describing reports of suspect cases of the deadly viral infection in Mosul as "rumour", the Geneva-based United Nations health agency said it and the Iraqi health ministry had conducted a full investigation.
+Describing reports of suspect cases of the deadly viral infection in Mosul as "rumor", the Geneva-based United Nations health agency said it and the Iraqi health ministry had conducted a full investigation.

 "All sources contacted have negated the existence of any suspected cases of Ebola," the WHO said in a statement.